 The 2018 Alpine Classic started and finished at Goulburn, while the overnight location was Historic Cowra.

-The 2019 Alpine Classic will Start / Finish in Goulburn and will overnight in Wagga Wagga.
+The 2019 Alpine Classic started and finished at Goulburn and the overnight location was Wagga Wagga.